If you are under 18 years old, please read this page before going any further.

 Anyone can come to visit the club and shoot once, before having to decide whether or not to join and become a probationary member.
 After joining, a minimum of 18 visits within a 6 month period are necessary before full membership can be granted.
 Minimum age for airgun shooting is 18, younger persons can be accepted for cartridge shooting, down to age 14, subject to Range Officers discretion.

-For directions to the club's indoor range, telephone 0161 427 9133 between 20:00 and 21:00 Monday to Friday.
-When you first come for a visit, please bring some form of identification with you, preferably with a photograph of yourself on it, such as driving licence.
+When you first come for a visit, please bring some form of identification with you, preferably with a photograph of yourself on it, such as a driving licence.

-We cater for three different types of target shooting:
+We cater for four different types of target shooting

 c) Precision airgun shooting using 4.5 mm single-shot guns (both rifle and pistol), from 19:30 to 21:30 on Thursdays with a minimum age of 18.
-You will be loaned a suitable air rifle or air pistol and supplied with some targets and pellets for a total of £5. (please note that only 4.5 mm airguns are allowed on the 10 metre airgun range).
+You will be loaned a suitable air rifle or air pistol equipped with the correct type of sights and supplied with some targets and pellets for a total of £10. (please note that only 4.5 mm airguns are allowed on the 10 metre airgun range).
 If your impressions of airguns are based on shooting at tin cans, be prepared for a surprise, this is a serious and precise discipline, not at all what many people imagine.
 It is an Olympic sport for both air rifle and air pistol and it demands great skill and considerable practice to do well.
 Airguns used in this type of shooting do not require the possession of a Firearms Certificate and do not have any special storage conditions, or police involvement.

 Monday from 19:30 to 21:30 for .22 precision shooting: see a) above.